 She is a fourth generation journalist with roots in print and new media.
 Ham has written for USA Today, The Atlantic, and appears on NPR’s "All Things Considered."

 Ham lives in Virginia with her two daughters and her husband, just trying to survive COVID and homeschooling, praying for a football season, and bracing for the inevitable addition of a puppy to the family.
 She serves on the board of the veterans service organization, The Travis Manion Foundation.

-In Fall 2020, her discussion group is "Free Speech Is A Social Justice Value."
+In Fall 2020, her discussion group focused on "Free Speech Is A Social Justice Value."